Team2530/Documentation/docs/outline.md

 ## Other notes

 - It would be very nice if the documentation website could support dynamic wikilinks to any of the pages.
+- Ideally the documentation would be available at docs.frcteam2530.org instead of the obscure github pages url.
+- FMEA can be added too.